Arrhythmiagamer23/CustomPatcher-2.207port/README.md

 - unlock check function to unlock new icons
 - unlock check function to unlock all icons

-FEEL FUCKING FREE DO CREATE ISSUES ON REPO pls who talks about it in the fucking nowhere is a nit, really hate them
+FEEL FREE DO CREATE ISSUES ON REPO

 ## [BIG ISSUES LINK FOR YOU HERE](https://github.com/user95401/CustomPatcher/issues)